BiodiversityExtinction/PlainMap/README.md

 ### Tool overrides

-PlainMap assumes tools are available in `PATH`, but paths can be overridden:
+Paths to tools can be overridden if they are not in `PATH`:

 ```
 --fastp CMD